nullworks-mirror/cathook/README.md

 ## Risk of VAC detection

-The software Might be VAC detected.
+The software could be detected by VAC in the future.
 Only use it on accounts you won't regret getting VAC banned.

 ## Community
-You can chat with other cathook users in [my official telegram group](https://t.me/nullifiedcat).
+You can chat with other cathook users in [our official telegram group](https://t.me/nullifiedcat).

-## Important
+## Reporting Issues

-Right now cathook isn't in its greatest state, a lot of things may not work/crash the game, please open issues on github using [this page](https://github.com/nullworks/cathook/issues).
+If some things doesn't work as expected, please open issues on GitHub using [this page](https://github.com/nullworks/cathook/issues).

+## Contributing

+Do you want to submit code to cathook?
+Please read `CONTRIBUTING.md` for a short introduction.

 ## Overview